torbjorndahlen/rhacs-gitops/README.md

 This demo contains 4 modes of Installation

-* A - Argo App of Apps
+* A - Argo App of Apps (NOTE: (torbjorndahlen) Outdated)
-* B - ApplicationSets
+* B - ApplicationSets (NOTE: (torbjorndahlen) This one has been updated with the correct namespace for the RHACS operator)
 * C - ACM Applications (WIP)
 * D - ACM ApplicationSet (WIP)